akochkinbyrewerk/docs/Kiosk/en/User Guide [en].md

 ## Operators list (operators.xml)

 * operator - Operator.
 Describes payments scenario for that operator.
 Name of this tag can be in any format, according to XML rules.
+	* name - name of the operator, used for loading rate search for paper-wallet generating algorithm
+	* long - long name of the crypto-currency, some data sources using this for loading rate
+	* short - crypto-currency code, some data sources using this for loading rate
+	* image - name of the file with operator logo
+	* source_currency - optional attribute, you can set here code of source crypto-currency, which is used as a source for exchange operation into destination crypto-currency.
+E.g., if Trovemat's owner have only BTC on the deposit, and current operator tag describes ETH crypto-currency, than Trovemat owner can set BTC in this attribute's value.
+In that case Trovemat first convert deposited fiat amount into BTC, than convert that amount of BTC into ETH, than withdrawal that ETH to client's address.
 	* step - Step of the scenario.
 		* type - attribute - Type of the step.
 Required attribute.
 No defauде value.
 Possible values:
 			- **"data_entry"** - User enters some payment details on that step (e.g. wallet address).